hogeschool/concurrency/Exercises.md

 ## Exercises:

-1. [done in class] [~ 20 min] **DiningPhilosophers**: Check the provided solution.
+1. [done in class] [~ 20 min] **DiningPhilosophers**:
-   1. In the solution a method (named *startEatingWithTwoForksSafe*) is added to prevent a deadlock.
+   1. Create a new solution a method (named *startEatingWithTwoForksSafe*) to prevent a deadlock.
 In this method, shared resources are protected using class *Mutex*.
-Check how instances of this class is used.
-First, try the code without timeout.
+Check how instances of this class should used.
+First, try the code without a timeout.
 You should see the deadlock.
-Then, pass timeout as a parameter to the methods *WaitOne*.
+Then, pass timeout as a parameter to the method *WaitOne*.
 Do you expect a deadlock?
 Justify your answer.
-1. [done in class] [~ 30 min] **Semaphores**: We have learned how producers consumers can be synchronized with semaphores.
+1. [done in class] [~ 30 min] **Semaphores**: We have learned how producers and consumers can be synchronized with semaphores.
    1. Check the provided solution.
-   2. Wtach this video to see how semaphores can be initialized to exploit full capacity of a shared buffer.
+   2. Watch this video to see how semaphores can be initialized to exploit the full capacity of a shared buffer.
       Video: https://www.youtube.com/watch?v=LRiN3DJdskA
    3. Check the initialized values of *psem* and *csem* .
       1. What is the size of the buffer?